 Supplementary assessment is also available to higher education students whose mark falls between 45 and 49.

-You must complete a separate form for each unit of study in which an alternative exam time is requested.
+You must also complete a separate form for each unit of study in which an alternative exam time is requested.
 The completed form must be lodged at a Student Service Centre at least five (5) working days prior to the commencement of the examination period.

 Alternative examinations will only be approved in the following circumstances: